StockGro establishes its first-ever international partnership with the Indian School Al Wadi Al Kabir in Oman, to enlighten youth on financial literacy - www.lokmattimes.com

 StockGro establishes its first-ever international partnership with the Indian School Al Wadi Al Kabir in Oman, to enlighten youth on financial literacy

-Muscat (Oman), May 23: In a pioneering initiative, StockGro, India's leading stock market learning experiential platform, has joined forces ...
+PNN Muscat [Oman], May 23: In a pioneering initiative, StockGro, India's leading stock market learning experiential platform, has joined ...

 The event featured seasoned market experts Suraj Kumar and Sunidhi Rathore, who shared their rich insights into the workings of the financial markets.
 These sessions were designed not just to inform but to empower students with the knowledge needed to navigate the ups and downs of stock trading.
 Over two sessions, they shared invaluable insights that illuminated the functional dynamics of stock markets, significantly enhancing the participants' finance acumen.